Hello! I’m Adam. Nice to meet you.

 - Why You Should Read “A Murder in Nether Bumble”It’s been several years since “A Murder in Nether Bumble” came out, and you’re probably wondering where my next book is.
 To be blunt,

 - Content is Still KingA lot of people rely on the internet for their income, and a large majority of those people rely on visitors to their websites

 The vicar is dead, and Dan Paige is the prime suspect.
 Caught in the middle of a murder investigation in the village full of eccentrics, Dan just wants to get on with his two-week vacation on a tropical beach.

-Dan Paige was looking forward to a two-week holiday on a tropical beach until his car broke down on the way to the airport.
-He finds himself lost in the village of Nether Bumble, he’s discovered behind the pub in the middle of the night, holding a crowbar with blood all over his hands.
+All was going well until his car broke down on the way to the airport.
+Lost in the village of Nether Bumble, he’s discovered behind the pub in the middle of the night, holding a crowbar with blood all over his hands.